The Vaccine Friendly Plan – a book review

 vaccines

 Also in the appendix is Dr. Paul’s Vaccine Plan at a Glance, which is a much abbreviated version of the CDC recommendations.
-The plan is offered free at his web site drpaulapproved.com by signing up to receive his newsletter.
-(There is also a “store” on the web site offering an assortment of vitamins, minerals, probiotics and melatonin.)
+The plan is offered free at his web site .
+(There is also a “store” on the website offering an assortment of vitamins, minerals, probiotics, and melatonin.)

 The authors describe themselves as “pro-vaccine”, have received vaccines themselves and vaccinated their children.
 But they also believe that physicians and parents should have a choice and make informed decisions about immunization and other procedures.

-If you are a parent who has rejected vaccination for your children, please read this book soon.
+If you are a parent who has deferred vaccination for your children, please read this book soon.

 Also, read another review of this book by Vincent Iannelli, MD , a pediatrician and Fellow of the American Academy of Pediatrics.